 Recently, I talked about replacing an intarsia block of colour without ripping everything back.
 The Lucy cardigan needed another fix.
 The turquoise in the first six rows creating the hem also had to be replaced.

 I took the time to tediously rip back only to discover that knitting doesn’t easily rip out from the cast-on edge.
 Next time I do this I’ll use scissors and cut it off.

-After all the turquoise was removed I placed the live stitches on a needle, joined the pink yarn and started working in stocking stitch.
-After six rows were knit, I decided I wanted to try a bind off that looks exactly like a long-tail cast-on (my favourite cast-on).
+After all the turquoise stitches were removed I placed the live stitches on a needle, joined the pink yarn and started working in stocking stitch.
+After six rows were worked, I decided I wanted to try a bind off that looks exactly like a long tail cast on (my favourite cast on).
 I knit a tiny swatch and then unpicked the cast-on edge to determine the path the yarn takes.
 Out came my trusty tapestry needle and I was able to emulate it.

 Slip the tapestry needle into the first two stitches on the needle as if to purl.
 Pull the yarn through leaving the stitches on the needle.